-- (1) Non-workrooms are dressing rooms, washrooms, lavatories, resting rooms, rooms for warming up in outdoor work, dining rooms and other non-workrooms. - (2) Non-workrooms for employees shall be constructed and furnished taking account of the working conditions and the number and gender of the employees. - (3) Dressing rooms shall be available for employees who wear special work clothes, and also rooms for warming up and drying chambers for clothes shall be provided for employees performing outdoor work.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (4) Based on the nature of the work, employees must be able to use resting rooms if this is necessary in order to guarantee the health and safety of the employees.
+(1) Non-workrooms are dressing rooms, washrooms, lavatories, resting rooms, rooms for warming up in outdoor work, dining rooms and other non-workrooms.

+(2) Non-workrooms for employees shall be constructed and furnished taking account of the working conditions and the number and gender of the employees.

+(3) An employer shall ensure that dressing rooms are available for employees who wear special work clothes, and drying chambers for clothes and rooms for warming up or other similar premises are available for employees performing outdoor work.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(4) Based on the nature of the work, employees must be able to use resting rooms if this is necessary in order to guarantee the health and safety of the employees.
 Resting rooms shall be large enough and furnished with tables and seats with backs.
 Smoking is not allowed in resting rooms.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (5) Based on the nature of the work, washrooms equipped with washbasins or showers and with hot and cold water shall be available for employees.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

+(5) Based on the nature of the work, washrooms equipped with washbasins or showers and with hot and cold water shall be available for employees.
+[RT I 2007, 3, 11 - entry into force 01.03.2007]

-[RT I 2007, 3, 11 entry into force 01.03.2007] - (6) An employer shall ensure that the non-workrooms are kept clean and are cleaned at least once a day.
-[RT I 2007, 3, 11 entry into force 01.03.2007] - (7) It shall be possible to ventilate the non-workrooms and the temperature therein must correspond to the nature of their use.
+(6) An employer shall ensure that non-workrooms are kept clean.
+[RT I, 12.06.2018, 3 - entry into force 01.01.2019]

+(7) It shall be possible to ventilate non-workrooms and the temperature therein must correspond to the nature of their use.